Hypwreck/Hypwreck/README.md

 - 👋 Hi, I’m @Hypwreck
 - 👀 I’m interested in Bot Development
-- 🌱 I’m currently learning working on my Bot..
-Name : Hyp
+- 🌱 I’m currently making opensource codes.
-- 👩‍💻 I Know JavaScript and a bit of TypeScript
+- 👩‍💻 I Know JavaScript.
-- 📫 How to reach me (You cant)
+- 📫 How to reach me?

+You can reach me Via Discord.

 <!---
 Hypwreck/Hypwreck is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.